qtilities/colorpick/README.md

 ![Main window](resources/screenshot.png)

+**⚠ Currently, working only under X11 based systems;
+under Wayland the contrast checker is working, the picker selection doesn't work yet. ⚠**

 Colorpick is a color picker, which makes it easy to check text readability by letting you pick a background and foreground color and computing the contrast between them.